patricklafrance/wmf-poc-template/README.md

 pnpm install
 ```

+### Dev

-Then start the application in dev mode (make sure ports 8080, 8081 and 8082 are available):
+To start the application in dev mode (make sure ports 8080, 8081 and 8082 are available):

 ```bash
 pnpm dev